 PBMs manage the “pharmacy-benefit” for insurance companies, the government, and employers (“payors”) by negotiating drug pricing.
 By playing middle-man, PBMs keep a percentage of the spread: the difference in what they pay pharmacies for dispensing the drug and what the payors pay for the drug.
 Through highly-restrictive and low-transparency contracts, the spread is virtually unknown to pharmacies, drug companies, and payors alike.

 Over the past 10 years, PBMs have consolidated to the point where the top 3 companies have 72% of the market share and the top 8 have 96% of the market share, according to the Drug Channels Institute.
 Additionally, PBMs have started to vertically integrate as well: PBMs are merging or partnering with payors, pharmacies, wholesale distributors and manufacturers.

 There have been a few expected consequences of the on-going consolidation.

-One of the results of consolidation has been outsized influence on national and state politics through lobbying efforts.
+One of the results of consolidation has been an outsized influence on national and state politics through lobbying efforts.
 FixRx claims that “PBMs spent tens of millions of dollars last year convincing government officials to keep this system, including more than $1 million in lobbying in New York State alone.”

-Another result is the outsized negotiation power PBMs have compared to the rest of industry, including patients, pharmacies and manufacturers.
+Another result is the outsized negotiation power PBMs have compared to the rest of the industry, including patients, pharmacies and manufacturers.